Hosea 12 – Ancient Jacob and Modern Israel

 2. (12-14) Reproach will return upon Ephraim.

 a.
-Jacob fled to the country of Syria: The previous passage brought up the impending exile of Israel, and now Hosea makes a connection between the coming exile of Israel and the “exile” of Jacob when he fled from Esau to his uncle Laban in Syria.
+Jacob fled to the country of Syria: The previous passage brought up the impending exile of Israel, and now Hosea made a connection between the coming exile of Israel and Jacob’s own exile when he fled from Esau to his uncle Laban in Syria.